 He was regarded one of the best leftbacks in history.
 He had 125 caps for Brazil playing in three WC Finals.
 He won 3 Champions League titles with Real Madrid and one WC title with Brazil in 2002.
 In 1997 he was runner-up in the FIFA World Player of the Year.
 He is especially famous for a free kick from 35m out against France in the Tournoi de France 1997.
 The goal is considered one of the greatest goals ever scored.

-Nilton Santos went to the WC in 1950, but did not play a single game.
-He won the WC in 1958 and 1962.
-He is widely considered to be a pioneer in offensive wingback.
+Nilton Santos had 75 caps.
+He went to the World Cup Finals in 1950, but did not play a single game.
+He won the World Cup in 1958 and 1962 with Pele and Garrincha.
+He is widely considered to be a pioneer in the offensive wingback position and was one of the greatest in his position.
 He spent his entire career with Botafogo during one of the club's greatest period.

 DM: Danilo Alvim

 Danilo Alvim is considered one of he greatest defensive midfielder in Brazil's history.
 He played 25 games between 1946 and 1953, winning the 1949 Copa América.
 He played on the ill-fated 1950 team alongside Zizinho.
 For his club career, he was a part of Vasco da Gama's legendary "the Victory Express" team.
 He also played for America.

 Garrincha is considered one of the greatest footballers and perhaps the greatest dribbler in history.
 He inspired Brazil to win the World Cup in 1962, which widely considered the best individual effect in World Cup history.
 He was the Player of the Tournament that year.
 He also played in 1958 and 1966.
 Brazil never lost a single match with Pele and Garrincha on their lineup.
 He was a member of the great Botafogo's team in the 1960's.